-Processes of interest for the analysis are simulated with the GEANFI [10] program for an integrated luminosity equal to that of the data.
-Calorimeter energy deposits and drift chamber hits from beam background events triggered at random are overlaid onto the simulated events.
+Processes of interest for the analysis are simulated with the GEANFI Monte Carlo (MC) program [11] for an integrated luminosity equal to that of the data.
+All φ decays are generated according to their branching fractions as well as other final states produced in e^+e^- annihilation.
+The operating conditions of DA Φ NE during data taking as well as measurements of beam parameters are included in the MC on a run-by-run basis.
+Calorimeter energy deposits and drift chamber hits from beam background acquired with a random trigger are overlaid onto the simulated events.
 The simulated events are processed with the same reconstruction algorithms as the data.

-Kaons from φ -meson decays are emitted in two opposite hemispheres with mean decay path $\lambda_S = 5.9$ mm and $\lambda_L = 3.4$ m, thus about 50% of K_L mesons reach the calorimeter before decaying.
-The velocity of the K_L in the φ reference system is $\beta^ = 0.22$.
-K_S mesons are tagged by K_L interactions in the calorimeter, K_L -crash in the following, with a clear signature of a delayed cluster not associated to tracks.
+Kaons from φ -meson decays are emitted in two opposite hemispheres with mean decay path $\lambda_S=5.9$ mm and $\lambda_L=3.4$ m, thus about 50% of K_L mesons reach the calorimeter before decaying.
+The velocity of the K_L in the φ reference system is $\beta^=0.22$.
+K_S mesons are tagged by K_L interactions in the calorimeter, named K_L -crash in the following, with a clear signature of a late signal of about 25 ns not associated to tracks.
 The following requirements are applied to select K_L -crash: